elviehatescoding/ICPU-Final-Project/README.md

 This is a reproducable tool suitable for conducting linguistic analysis on a large text file.
 In the process of developing this tool it was catered specifically to a study of the language being used in discussion of the organic food sector.
 This repository contains the raw data used for this research, as well as the code used to analyse three different data sets of a respective 'positive' 'negative' or 'neutral' sentiment.

-Below is a flow chart to visualise the key processes involved in using this tool, followed by a general step-by-step breakdown of how each of these steps is achieved within the code.
+Below is a flow chart to visualise the key processes involved in this tool, followed by a general step-by-step breakdown of how each of these steps is achieved within the code.

 ![github diagram drawio](https://github.com/elviehatescoding/ICPU-Final-Project/assets/169135173/f98ae1ab-6922-4774-83a9-dac7bb9a9bef)

 involved setting up code for which a text file was then fed in, the case lowered, stop words and punctuation removed, and the words lemmatised.
 Lemmatisation is a data alteration process essential for many Natural Language Processing tasks (Müller et al., 2015).
 Word forms are reduced to their “lemmata”; simple form.
 For example, lemmatisation would cause the following transformations: